React to Surprises: Stable-by-Design Neural Feedback Control and the Youla-REN: Converse Results

 \begin{remark} Stabilizing the red system in Fig.~\ref{fig:youla-parameter} can be interpreted as defining a stable image representation of the controller $\mathcal{K}$ (i.e., a right-coprime factor), since it represents a mapping from $\tilde{y} \mapsto (\mathcal{K}(y), y)$.
-Similarly, one can think of the original observer \eqref{eqn:observer} together with the innovations map \eqref{eqn:innovations} as a stable kernel representation (i.e., a left-coprime factor) mapping $(u, y) \mapsto \tilde{y}$ (where we have omitted $\eta$ for illustrative purposes).
-The perspective of constructing the Youla parameterization via stable image and kernel representations is explored in detail in \cite{Fujimoto+Sugie2000,Kawano++2024}. \end{remark}
+Similarly, one can think of the observer \eqref{eqn:observer} together with the innovations map \eqref{eqn:innovations} as a stable kernel representation (i.e., a left-coprime factor) mapping $(u, y) \mapsto \tilde{y}$.
+See also \cite{Fujimoto+Sugie2000,Kawano++2024}. \end{remark}

-In certain special cases, the requirement that a controller $\mathcal{K}$ stabilizes the system \eqref{eqn:innov-obsv-base-ctrl} follows naturally from $\mathcal{K}$ stabilizing the plant \eqref{eqn:system}.
-These special cases arise when we make stronger assumptions on the structure of the plant, base controller, and observer.
-In the following corollaries, we show that the Youla parameterization contains all contracting and Lipschitz closed-loops for two particular system structures.
-Note that Theorem~\ref{thm:youla-lti}.2 for LTI systems follows directly from Corollary~\ref{cor:partial-conv-certainty-equivalence}.
+In certain special cases, the requirement that $\mathcal{K}$ stabilizes the observer follows naturally from $\mathcal{K}$ stabilizing the plant.
+Note that the converse part of Theorem~\ref{thm:youla-lti}.2 for LTI systems follows directly from Corollary~\ref{cor:partial-conv-certainty-equivalence} below.